Dog Fashion Disco is an Alternative Metal

 ...
 You get the idea.

-After they broke up, Todd Smith announced a new project, Polkadot Cadaver, which has a similar style to Dog Fashion Disco.
+After they broke up in 2007, Todd Smith announced a new project, Polkadot Cadaver, which has a similar style to Dog Fashion Disco.
 They have released two albums; Purgatory Dance Party

 and Sex Offender